snehawakchaure/python_practice/README.md

 # python_practice
-A repo for python practice
+A repository for python practice